AP® U.S. History Free-Response Questions (FRQs)

 How to Answer AP U.S. History Free-Response Questions

-Here are some general tips for approaching the FRQ section of the AP U.S. History exam:
+Here are some general tips for approaching the APUSH free-response questions:

-Before you get started, review each prompt and start with the one that appears to be the simplest.
+1. Before you begin, review each prompt and start with the one that seems simplest.

-Your thesis must contain a defensible interpretation, not a summary or restatement of the prompt.
-A defensible interpretation is the main idea taken from the passage or poem that is relevant to the prompt's focus.
-Don’t spend too much time on the introduction–two or three sentences are enough.
-If time is running out, write at least a thesis statement for each essay because, with that, you can still receive at least one point.
+Your thesis should present a defensible interpretation, not a summary or restatement of the prompt.
+A defensible interpretation should be the main idea from the passage or poem that is relevant to the prompt.
+Don’t spend too much time on the introduction – 2 or 3 sentences are enough.
+If time is running out, write at least a thesis statement for each essay to earn some points.

-To score well on the FRQs, ensure that all your ideas are supported by paraphrased evidence in your essay.
-Focus on words and specifics that support your argument.
-Be sure to explain how the evidence supports your claim.
-Two pieces of evidence are sufficient for each of your points; do not include a list of quotes without explaining how they support your interpretation.
+To score well on the APUSH FRQs, use paraphrased evidence to support the ideas in your essay.
+Focus on specific words and details that strengthen your argument.
+Explain how the evidence supports your claim.
+Two pieces of evidence for each point are enough.
+Avoid including a list of quotes without explaining how they support your interpretation.

-You should do so only if you have time to write a concluding sentence that ties your ideas together and makes your essay sound complete.
+You should include one only if you have time to write a concluding sentence that ties your ideas together and makes your essay sound complete.

-The graders understand that you are under time constraints and your essay will resemble a rough draft.
+AP graders understand that you are under time constraints, and your essay may resemble a rough draft.
 If you make a mistake or change your mind, cross it out and continue.

 AP U.S. History FRQ Examples

-Here are some examples of FRQs from previous AP U.S. History exams to illustrate the types of questions you will see on the exam.
-These questions are taken directly from the College Board®’s Course Description Guide and are an excellent practice resource.
+Here are some examples of APUSH FRQs from previous exams.
+These questions are taken directly from the College Board®’s Course Description Guide and can serve as practice resources.

-The writing component is divided into two parts:
+The writing component is divided into 2 parts:

 Document-Based Question (Free-Response Question 3 on the AP Exam)